itsbenter/ResourcefulFriends/Documentation/Petalkin.md

 If Auto Grabber is placed inside Barn, Forage Patch will be picked up by Auto Grabber.
 Player can then grab the Forage Patch to the inventory, place them on the ground, and destroy them using scythe to get the resources.

-Adding patch to process the item with machine to run fully automated farm when using [Automate](https://www.nexusmods.com/stardewvalley/mods/1063) is in to-do-list for future update of this mod.
+Adding patch to process produce using machine is in to-do-list for future update of this mod.
+This would allow a fully automated farm when using [Automate](https://www.nexusmods.com/stardewvalley/mods/1063).

 ## Configuration

 ## Footnote
 <a name="Salmonberry">1</a>: Only during Salmonberry season (15 - 18 Spring)<br>
-<a name="Gatherer">2</a>: 20% chance to double the stack size when has Gatherer profession<br>
+<a name="Gatherer">2</a>: 20% chance to double the stack size when having Gatherer profession<br>